input-output-hk/constitution-checker/backend/docs/architecture.md

 ### Guardrails

-There are two types of parameter guardrail assertions, which are embedded directly into the parameter definition:
+There are two types of parameter guardrail assertions, which are embedded directly into the parameter definitions:

 ```haskell
 data Assertion a